Advertiser Disclosure

 • Recurring billing costs extra

-Why We Chose PayPal As One Of The Best Alternative Payments For Small Businesses
+Why We Chose PayPal As The Best Overall Online Payment Service

-PayPal’s reach is extensive, with millions of users across the US and millions more internationally.
-As PayPal serves as a digital wallet, P2P payments facilitator, and offers a convenient contactless payment option, its versatility makes it a valuable solution for businesses and their customers alike.
+PayPal's reach is extensive, with millions of users across the US and millions more internationally.
+As PayPal serves as a digital wallet, peer-to-peer payment facilitator (i.e. payments between friends and family), and convenient contactless payment option, its versatility makes it a valuable solution for businesses and their customers alike.

 PayPal Pricing